 A peanut brittle recipe from Amish country that is melt-in-your-mouth good.
 Hear our secrets for making this homemade brittle light, crisp, and airy.
 You’ll love it!

 It’s no secret we are candy crazy in our house.
 Whether we are making homemade truffles or spring candies….or cookies with peanut butter cups or peanut blossoms.
-If there is candy (chocolate especially!), then count us in!
+If there is candy (especially crack candy!), then count us in!

 Peanut Brittle Recipe